Raffaele Daniello

 Killer:

-In May 1917 Ralph “The Barber” Daniello, of 1926 Pacific St, Brooklyn, a member of the Brooklyn based Navy St gang, had been in court charged with robbery and abduction.
-He was released before eloping to Reno with his new love, Ms Amelia Valve from Prospect Street, South Brooklyn.
-He sent letters to his former Navy St crew asking for money to be sent to him, but his requests were ignored.
-The police eventually tracked Daniello down in Reno and brought him back to Brooklyn to face a new murder charge.
+In May 1917, Ralph ‘The Barber’ Daniello, of 1926 Pacific St, Brooklyn, a member of the Brooklyn based Navy St gang, had been in court charged with robbery and abduction.
+He was released before eloping to Reno with his new love, Ms Amelia Valve.
+Daniello sent letters to his former Navy St crew asking for money, but his requests were ignored.
+The police tracked Daniello down in Reno, and brought him back to Brooklyn to face a new murder charge.

 On November 27th Daniello was arraigned with John Esposito, Allesandro Vollero and Alphonso Sgroia, and other members of the Navy St gang who had been arrested on Daniello’s confessions.

-Also arraigned as material witnesses were Ciro Terranova, Vincent Terranova and Nicholas Arra, all were held on $15,000 bail.
+Ralph Daniello was moved to a different prison due the abuse he received after he testified at the trial of Vollero, he also received a suspended sentence in view of his testimony.
 His freedom was short lived when he was later arrested for assaulting a man in Coney Island, Daniello claimed he had shot the victim thinking that he had been sent from the Navy Street gang on a vendetta.
 Daniello was sentenced to five years in prison.